Hey Baby (No Doubt song)

 "Hey Baby" is a song by American rock band No Doubt from their fifth studio album Rock Steady (2001).
-Written by band members Gwen Stefani, Tony Kanal and Tom Dumont, "Hey Baby" was released as the album's lead single in October 2001 by Interscope Records.
+Written by band members Gwen Stefani, Tony Kanal and Tom Dumont, "Hey Baby" was released as the album's lead single on October 29, 2001, by Interscope Records.
 "Hey Baby" is heavily influenced by the Jamaican dancehall music present at No Doubt's post-show parties and tour bus lounges of their Return of Saturn tour.
 Its lyrics describe the debauchery with groupies at these parties.

 "Hey Baby" received generally positive reviews from music critics, although its dancehall influences had a mixed reception.
 An accompanying music video features scenes that mimic the parties No Doubt attending while recording the parent album in Jamaica.
 "Hey Baby" was commercially successful, peaking at number five on the US Billboard Hot 100.
 It also reached the top-ten in several other countries, including Australia, Germany, New Zealand and the United Kingdom.
 At the 45th Grammy Awards, No Doubt won the Grammy Award for Best Pop Performance by a Duo or Group with Vocal.

 Background and writing

 "Hey Baby" was one of the first songs written for Rock Steady.
 The song begins with instrumentals programmed with producer Philip Steir at Toast Studios in San Francisco.
 They experimented with ray gun-like electronic effects and sounds that guitarist Tom Dumont compared to Star Wars music.
 Notably, the intro is reminiscent of the beginning of the song "Jungle Love" by the Steve Miller Band.
 The lyrics and melodies were recorded at a session at Dumont's home studio in Los Angeles weeks later.
 While the band was working on the album in Kingston, Jamaica, during March 2001, producers Sly and Robbie left the percussion and Gwen Stefani's original vocal.
 The band asked about adding a guest appearance on the song, so Sly and Robbie recommended and added a toast from Bounty Killer.

 Like the song's dancehall style, the lyrics depict the band's post-show parties from touring in support of their fourth studio album Return of Saturn (2000).
 The song details female groupies who attended the parties to hook up with the male band members.
 Stefani commented that "if you're talented and you're up there, girls want to make out with you."
 Bassist Tony Kanal described it as "a very PG version" of the licentiousness that took place while touring.
-The song also touches on Rock Steady's overall theme of Stefani's impatience in her long-distance relationship with then-boyfriend Gavin Rossdale (whom she eventually married in 2002), as she sits "sipping on chamomile/watching boys and girls and their sex appeal".
+The song also touches on Rock Steady's overall theme of Stefani's impatience in her long-distance relationship with then-boyfriend/British rock musician Gavin Rossdale (whom she eventually married in 2002), as she sits "sipping on chamomile/watching boys and girls and their sex appeal".